 I believe in the power education has to change the trajectory of a person’s life.
 As a first-generation college student and law school graduate, I have experienced first-hand how education can break the poverty cycle in families.
 I do this work because all kids, no matter their background, should have access to great teachers which can lead them to great success in life.”

-Shonaka Ellison is the senior vice president for Opportunity Culture design and implementation and a consulting manager at Public Impact, and serves on the firmwide strategy team.
-She leads the expansion of Opportunity Culture implementation within districts to extend the reach of excellent teachers and their teams.
-In her Opportunity Culture work, she helps district leaders create a career pathway for teachers, where excellent teachers can earn more money for reaching more students.
-Ellison was previously an assistant director of admissions at North Carolina State University, where she managed the recruitment and enrollment of underrepresented populations, including first-generation college students.
+Shonaka Ellison is senior vice president and group director of Opportunity Culture Implementation at Public Impact.
+Ms. Ellison leads and develops the management team responsible for all implementation of districts’ innovative staffing and school redesign, professional learning, monitoring and feedback, leadership coaching, and the School Excellence Portal.
+She is a member of the firmwide executive leadership team that sets strategy to achieve high-growth student learning results and higher pay for educators scalable to all schools, within regular budgets.
+Ms. Ellison was previously an assistant director of admissions at North Carolina State University, where she managed the recruitment and enrollment of underrepresented populations, including first-generation college students.
 As a first-generation college graduate herself, she understands the challenges faced by many students in Opportunity Culture schools.
-Ellison earned her law degree from the University of North Carolina at Chapel Hill, where she was initiated into the Davis Society, served on the Pro Bono Board, and interned with the UNC Center for Civil Rights.
+Ms. Ellison earned her law degree from the University of North Carolina at Chapel Hill, where she was initiated into the Davis Society, served on the Pro Bono Board, and interned with the UNC Center for Civil Rights.
 She holds a bachelor’s degree in sociology from North Carolina State University.